 Angel investors usually provide their entire investment at once, and that’s it.
 They help entrepreneurs turn their ideas into businesses, but then it’s up to the entrepreneur to maintain the upward momentum.
 Entrepreneurs in search of angel funding are usually looking for just one or two investors.
 This allows them to develop close relationships with these investors and avoid relinquishing too much equity.

 Entrepreneurs in search of seed funding, on the other hand, are looking for a partnership similar to venture capital firms.
-They intend to take on multiple rounds of funding from multiple investors, giving up substantial portions of equity (and possibly managerial authority) in the process.
+They intend to take on multiple rounds of funding from numerous investors, giving up substantial portions of equity (and possibly managerial authority) in the process.
 The seed round is just another name for the first round.
 When you declare that you’re looking for seed funding instead of angel funding, it denotes that you will eventually require further rounds of funding from more investors to continue expanding your business.
-Hence, businesses that ask for seed funding are typically very confident in their potential for rapid growth.
+Hence, companies that ask for seed funding are typically very confident in their potential for rapid growth.

 According to the definition from the US Securities and Exchange Commission (SEC), an accredited investor must have earned at least $200,000 on their own or $300,000 through a partnership within the last two years.
 The investor must also be on track to earn a similar amount this year.
 However, you don’t have to full this income requirement if your net worth exceeds $1 million.